 Even though you are restricted from choosing providers from outside of the network, you will pay a lower monthly premium because of this.
 You can also receive Medicare drug coverage, but you must enroll in an HMO plan that offers that coverage.
 Some plans will charge you a higher premium if you have drug coverage.

 HMO plans will also cover any emergencies, such as urgent care or dialysis, that you receive outside of your plan’s network.

 HMOs are required to set an annual limit on out-of-pocket costs.
 By having this limit, you can save money from spending too much out-of-pocket, especially if you need expensive care.
 For 2020, the maximum out-of-pocket limit is $6,700.

 HMOs can also charge more for copayments when it comes to other services such as home health, durable medical equipment, and hospital care as an inpatient.
-However, they cannot charge more than what Original Medicare does for specific types of care, such as chemotherapy.
+However, they cannot charge more than what Original Medicare.
+Although Original Medicare does for specific types of care, such as chemotherapy.